humanmade/altis-cloud/docs/third-party-cdn.md

 In some situations it may be required to use your own CDN to serve the Altis powered website or service.
 Below are some examples that may necessitate this:

 - Many web properties are served from a single domain name, whereby you need to control routing.
 A sub-section of the URL namespace may route to Altis, in which case it's not possible to route all traffic to Altis' CDN for a single domain name.
-- There may have compliance requirements or company-wide mandated use of a specific CDN vendor.
+- There may be compliance requirements or company-wide mandated use of a specific CDN vendor.

 In these cases, Altis Cloud can be configured to serve traffic to your CDN via an origin-pull setup.
 Altis does not support an origin-push CDN setup.
 Reach out to Altis Cloud Support for assistance in third party CDN integration as it requires specific manual work by the Altis team.